Easy Swiss Meringue Buttercream with Pasteurized Eggs

 While this recipe is very easy to follow, there are a few places you can go wrong.
 Use these tips to help you get your buttercream just right.

 This first step is super simple.
-Just beat together the egg whites and powdered sugar until it is smooth and airy.
+Just beat together the carton egg whites and powdered sugar in your stand mixer until the mixture is smooth and airy.

 Hand holding mixer paddle filled with silky smooth faux swiss meringue buttercream.